aws-samples/ec2-spot-interrupter-cli/README.md

 A CLI tool to simulate EC2 Spot Instances interruptions using AWS Fault Injection Simulator (FIS).

 Since October 2021, You can trigger the interruption of an Amazon EC2 Spot Instance using AWS Fault Injection Simulator.
 When using Spot Instances, you need to be prepared to be interrupted.
 With FIS, you can test the resiliency of your workload and validate that your application is reacting to the interruption notices that EC2 sends before terminating your instances.
-You can target individual Spot Instances or a subset of instances in clusters managed by services that tag your instances such as ASG, Fleet and EMR.
+You can target individual Spot Instances or a subset of instances in clusters managed by services that tag your instances such as Auto Scaling group, EC2 Fleet and EMR.

 ## Install (macOS, Linux)